curran/d3-bundler-ui/README.md

 It takes about half a second to generate the bundle.

+In order for this to work, all listed modules must have entries in `modules.json`, and their Node modules must be installed locally (they should be added as dependencies in `package.json`).

 ### Express Server

 You can launch the Web server by running: